Phlow/feeling-responsive/documentation.md

 ## Style your content with   {#styling}

 Feeling Responsive offers lots of possibilities to style your articles.
 You can style your content in different ways.
-There are elements like subheadlines, feature images, header images, meta data like categories and tags and many more.
+There are elements like subheadlines, feature images, header images, homepage images, meta data like categories and tags and many more.

 ### subheadlines